JAForbes/blog/posts/hooks-and-streams.md

 You'll notice the vnode has lifecycle methods right there in the view.
 This is a hugely useful feature, it means we can respond to the changes in an individual dom node without defining a component.

-Components have a very similar data representation and one form of component is a function that returns some lifecycle methods.
+Components have a very similar data representation, and one form of component is a function that returns some lifecycle methods.
 The simplest may look like this:

 ```js
 function MyComponent({ attrs }){